How to repair drywall screw pops

 To properly fix drywall screw pops you must first re-secure the sheet of drywall to the stud behind.
 To do this, you can take a cordless screwdriver or drywall screw gun and install two screws, one above and one below the fastener that is causing the problem.
 This ensures that the surface will not move and pop the drywall mud in the future.
 You can use drywall nails if you absolutely must, however because the original culprit of the problem is the drywall fastener it's wise to use the most secure means possible to fix the problem, which just happens to be drywall screws.

 Step 2 - Fill the screw heads with drywall mud

 Once you are sure that the surface is secure, you can fill these screw heads with drywall mud.
 Use a six inch drywall knife and apply a thin layer of drywall compound removing any excess.
 Make sure to pull the drywall knife tightly across the surface so that most of the mud is skimmed off the area surrounding the fastener head.

 You can use pretty much any type of compound you prefer.
 Many professionals prefer five minute quick setting drywall mud, or "hot mud" when doing small patches like this because you can second and third coat within minutes.
 For more information on types of drywall mud you can check out our article discussing what type of drywall mud is best for which application.

-In short, to fix drywall screw pops you must first reattach the drywall in the area that is moving and causing screw pops.
+In short, to fix drywall screw pops you must first re-attach the drywall in the area that is moving.
+The movement is what was causing the screws to pop.
 When sinking screws, make sure that the fastener head does not break through the paper on the surface of the drywall.
-Once the drywall is secure you can skim the screw heads with a two or three thin layer of drywall compound.
+Once the drywall is secure you can skim the screw heads with two or three thin layers of drywall compound.
 Sand and paint and this problem is not likely to return.